 Integrated project management workflows also come in handy when they’re connected to meetings.
 By linking issues and RFIs to meeting minutes, you can make sure that they’re discussed during your team catch-ups.

 And since all the data lives in one place, team attendees will be able to access the right information and engage in productive discussions.
-BIM 360 Meetings is a great solution for enabling these connected workflows.
+Meetings in Autodesk Build is a great solution for enabling these connected workflows.